-Dr. Guy Baker is one of only a small number of wealth advisors internationally who have qualified for the “Top of the Table” for 42 consecutive years, which places him in the top one percent of those inducted to the Million Dollar Roundtable, a 60,000+-member organization in the financial services industry.
+Wealth Advisor Dr. Guy Baker is one of only a small number of financial experts internationally who have qualified for the “Top of the Table” for 42 consecutive years, which places him in the top one percent of those inducted to the Million Dollar Roundtable, a 60,000+-member organization in the financial services industry.

 By Victoria Kertz, California Business Journal